 Latest Weather Blog

-For the Gulf, Caribbean, and Atlantic, all is quiet.
-No tropical development is expected over the next seven days.
+The Tropics: For the Gulf, Caribbean, and North Atlantic, all is quiet.
+No tropical development is expected during the next 7 days.

 Get the latest 7-day forecast and real-time weather updates HERE.